-What is an Email Bounce?
+1. What is an Email Bounce?

-What is a Soft Bounce?
+2. What is a Soft Bounce?

 - Receiving mailbox is full (over quota).

-- Email message is too large.
+- The email message is too large.

-What is a Hard Bounce?
+3. What is a Hard Bounce?

-- Once an email is displayed as a hard bounce, these email addresses are blacklisted within Fugent and are excluded from all future campaigns in order to keep your contact lists scrubbed.
+- Once an email is displayed as a hard bounce, these email addresses are blacklisted within Fugent and are excluded from all future campaigns in order to keep the contact lists scrubbed.

-Common reasons for a hard bounce email include:
+- Common reasons for a hard bounce email include:

-- Email address was entered incorrectly.
+- The email address was entered incorrectly.

-- Domain name doesn't exist.
+- The domain name doesn't exist.